-The Berlin Wall was indeed built during the Cold War, specifically by the German Democratic Republic (East Germany) to separate East Berlin from West Berlin.
-Its construction began on August 13, 1961, and it stood as a symbol of the Iron Curtain and the division between the Soviet Union and the Western Bloc until its fall on November 9, 1989.
+It is true that the Berlin Wall was constructed in the Cold War era, to be precise during the Cold War, the Berlin Wall was erected by East Germany separating East Berlin from West Berlin.
+Construction started August 13, 1961, and represented the Iron Curtain and the division between the East, led by the Soviet Union and the West until its demolition took place on November 9 1989.

 Background of the Cold War

 Following World War II, Germany was divided into four zones of occupation: American, British, French, and Soviet.
-Berlin, though located in the Soviet-occupied East Germany, was also divided into four sectors.
-Tensions between the Soviets and their Western counterparts steadily increased, resulting in a massive wave of people fleeing from East to West Germany, primarily through Berlin.
+I was surprised to learn that Berlin was also in the Soviet occupied east Germany was also partitioned into four sectors.
+Relations between the Soviets and their counterparts in the west continued to deteriorate consequently; there was an unprecedented influx of people from East to West Germany, although chiefly via Berlin.

 Purpose of the Berlin Wall